joefiorini/grunt-es6-module-transpiler/README.md

 # grunt-es6-module-transpiler

-> A Grunt task for processing ES6 module import/export syntax into one of AMD, CommonJS or globals using the es6-module-transpiler
+> A Grunt task for processing ES6 module import/export syntax into one of AMD, CommonJS or globals using the es6-module-transpiler.
+Also allows you to temporarily enable ES6 modules for other tasks.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`